Kristol-Ice/ClearURLs-custom-rule/README.md

 "src" //use for tracking (link item from home page only) and doesn't need | Example: src=hp_categories

-"from" //use for tracking (link item from search result page / home page) and doesn't need | Example: from=hp_officialstore

 "scm" //doesn't need (link item from home page/some in search result page)

 "pa" //use for tracking (link of another item from item info page) and doesn't need | Example: pa=sponsored_bottom